 Are you an employer interested in sponsoring an overseas worker, or are you an overseas worker that has a full-time employment opportunity in Australia?
 There are employer sponsored, 2-year and up to 4-year temporary visas, and employer nominated permanent visa options available that you might consider.

 The requirements for each type of visa will depend on the occupation, salary, location, age of the applicant, contract length and visa sponsorship arrangement the employer has with the Department of Home Affairs.
-In some cases, there are special, additional requirements placed on certain occupations while in others, there may be relaxations (concessions) to the requirements available if the employer is able to use a Labour Agreement (LA) or Designated Area Migration Agreement (DAMA) sponsor arrangement.
+In some cases, there are special, additional requirements placed on certain occupations while in others, there may be relaxations (concessions) to the requirements available if the employer is able to use a Labour Agreement (LA) or Designated Area Migration Agreement (DAMA) sponsor arrangement, or where there are COVID-19 concessions available.
 Please visit our Employer Sponsorship page for more information on the range of sponsor arrangements currently available.

 Employer sponsored visas also allow for eligible family members to accompany overseas workers to Australia, and have study/work rights.
 All visa applicants must meet health and character requirements.